phucho0237/dotfiles/README.md

 # phucho0237's config

-This repository included my config/backup for nightTab, ShareX and uBlock Origin
+This repository included all my config for all apps